Ahmet Erner: Later life

-In 1922, he and his family settled into Samsun, where he was involved in the trade of tobacco.
+In 1922, he and his family settled in Samsun, where he was involved in the trade of tobacco.
 Following the liberation of Turkey in 1923, he moved to Istanbul, where for a short while he endured financial hardships, as his businesses did not succeed.
 In 1930, he moved to Buenos Aires, Argentina, where he attempted anew an entrance into the tobacco trade.
 He also served as the honorary consul of Turkey to Argentina in Buenos Aires.
 Following some encounters with the local Armenian community and the fact that his tobacco business again did not succeed he decided to return to Turkey.
-Upon his arrival in Turkey, his former classmate Mustafa Kemal (at the time President of Turkey), came into notice of his situation and made arrangements for his regular retirement.
+Upon his arrival in Turkey, his former classmate Mustafa Kemal (at the time President of Turkey), learned of his situation and made arrangements for his regular retirement.
 In 1940, he received a leading position at a Turkish weapons factory of Škoda.
 He lived for several years on Büyükada island and died in 1967.

 Personal life

-He was married to the niece of Ahmed Cevad Pasha, a Grand Vizier of the Ottoman Empire, and had two children.His childrens were Ambassador Erdem Erner and Nermidil Erner Binark.
+He was married to the niece of Ahmed Cevad Pasha, a Grand Vizier of the Ottoman Empire, and had two children.
+His children were Ambassador Erdem Erner and Nermidil Erner Binark.